BradenKim22/time-block/README.md

-# 05 Third-Party APIs: Work Day Scheduler
+# 05 Time Block

-## Your Task
+## Description

-Create a simple calendar application that allows a user to save events for each hour of the day by modifying starter code.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.

-You'll need to use the [Day.js](https://day.js.org/en/) library to work with date and time.
-Be sure to read the documentation carefully and concentrate on using Day.js in the browser.
+This is a web application to practice jQuery.
+It is a work scheduler/planner.
+You can use it to edit and save your day's activities by the hour.

 ## User Story